Comparing the Best Airline Credit Card Offers

 You are limited in where you can fly with this airline to pretty much the West Coast, which can put a damper on your rewards.
 Also, there's a $75 annual fee on this card, which is not waived the first year.

 The latest news

 In addition to the $99 companion fare offer (minus taxes and fees from $22), you can now get buy one ticket and get a companion ticket for just the taxes and fees, features that are hard to beat.

 What are airline credit cards and how do they work?

-First, let's briefly discuss frequent flyer programs offered by airlines, because the whole point of an airline co-branded credit card is to accelerate your mileage accrual with your carrier of choice.
-Frequent flyer loyalty programs are very straightforward: they allow airlines to incentivize travelers like you to keep your business with that airline by offering you credit for every mile you fly with that airline.
+First, let's briefly discuss frequent flyer programs offered by airlines, because the whole point of an airline co-branded credit card is to earn miles and save on flights with your carrier of choice.
+Frequent flyer loyalty programs are very straightforward: They allow airlines to incentivize travelers like you to keep your business with that airline by offering you credit for every mile you fly with that airline.
 Once you accumulate enough miles, you can then redeem them for free travel with that airline in the future.

 To summarize, an airline credit card will be a great fit for you if:

 - You spend a significant amount of money specifically on air travel every year.
 If you don't travel often, or if the destinations you frequent aren't offered through your airline and associated partners of choice, you might want to consider getting a generic travel credit card that allows you to transfer points to your travel program of choice.
 The Chase Sapphire Preferred is one of the most popular cards in this category.
 "If you fly the same airline all the time, it might make sense to put all of your credit card spending on that airline's co-branded card," advises Ted Rossman, CreditCards.com industry analyst.
 "But if you're more of a free agent – you fly different airlines based on the schedule, price, destination, etc. – then you're better off with a general-purpose credit card."